Quamatic/aether/website/docs/guides/processing.md

 The `reference` element can be input as a [virtual element](./virtual-elements).
 This can be used when you need something like a custom reference area, or more control over your boundary.

+## Cache

+A cache is used during processing processing for storing element boundaries and scales.
+This is so processing speed is increased, such as during multiple lifecycle resets.

+The cache only lives for a single `process()` call.